Freedom of religion in Albania: Societal abuses and discrimination

 Generally, Albania has very little religious strife.
-However, there have been some incidents of mistreatment as a result of religious beliefs.
+However, in the early 21st century, there were some incidents of mistreatment as a result of religious beliefs.

+The Orthodox Church's 1954 statute states that its archbishop must have Albanian citizenship.

 Since 2001 a number of Albanian Muslims have been harassed, discriminated and persecuted because of their religious beliefs.
 The Security Services of Albania have detained an Albanian imam, Artan Kristo, without any proven conviction.
 According to Artan Kristo's statements and the statements of a number of Albanian imams and the Muslim Forum of Albania, Kristo is illegally detained, since he did not agree to become a spy for the Albanian Security Services.

 While there is no law restricting the demonstration of religious affiliation in public schools, there have been instances when students were not allowed to do so in practice.
-In December 2003, a male Muslim student was prohibited from having his diploma photograph taken because he had a beard.
-The student was eventually permitted to graduate through the intervention of the Office of the Ombudsman (a government institution tasked with investigating citizens' charges of human rights violations and protecting their fundamental freedoms).

 In 2002, some Bektashi communities outside of Tirana experienced intimidation, vandalism, and threats of violence.
 Subsequently, the Albanian authorities identified those responsible (non-Albanian citizens) and expelled them for immigration laws violations.
 There were no new reports of vandalism during the period covered by this report.
 Bektashi leaders believe that foreign religious influences seeking to undermine the country's efforts to maintain religious tolerance and freedom were at the root of these incidents.
 Other religious leaders have expressed similar concerns about the potentially divisive role played by foreign religious extremists.